 “National Zakat Foundation (NZF)” seeks to revive and uphold the third pillar of Zakat.
 NZF’s mission is to distribute Zakat transformatively within the United Kingdom.

-Our vision is for Islam to flourish in society as a source of prosperity and harmony for all.
+Their vision is for Islam to flourish in society as a source of prosperity and harmony for all.

 Muslims are people who choose to devote themselves to God completely.
-We believe the strongest foundation for happiness in this life and the next lies in this relationship of devotion (Islam) between the human and Divine.
+They believe the strongest foundation for happiness in this life and the next lies in this relationship of devotion (Islam) between the human and Divine.
 There are five core obligations or pillars: bearing witness that there is no god but God and that Muhammad was final messenger of God, prayer, Zakat, fasting and pilgrimage.
 The overarching purpose of all the core obligations is to enable devotion to God (Islam) to flourish, individually and collectively.

 What is Zakat ?